farm/corda-docs/content/en/docs/corda-os/4.6/token-sdk-introduction.md

 ### Changes in V1.2.2

-In V1.2.2, a new [Token Selection](token-selection) feature allows a the exception `InsufficientNotLockedBalanceException` to be thrown when sufficient funds exist for a transaction to take place, but not in the selected balance.
+In V1.2.2, a new [Token Selection](token-selection) feature allows a the exception `InsufficientNotLockedBalanceException` to be thrown when  sufficient funds appear to exist for a transaction to take place, but an excess of those funds are soft locked by other in-flight transactions.
+The warning tells you that there are insufficient funds that have not been soft locked to satisfy the transaction amount.

 ### Upgrade Tokens SDK